 There are several reasons the team has chosen the three-tiered design, as well as Model-View-Controller-Pattern.
 To some extent, the three-tier approach has been enforced by the technology itself, namely, Angular, which is a front-end framework only, and, as such, has to be in a separate layer.
 However, the team strongly believes that the multi-layered approach offers strong advantages by itself, such as:

-Complete separation of concerns - the application layer is concerned with presentation and control over the way user interacts with the application, while logic layer is concerned with application logic only
+Complete separation of concerns - the application layer is concerned with presentation and control over the way user interacts with the application, while the logic layer is concerned with how the data is retrieved, processed and stored.

-Modularization – the application logic and the layer logic are independent of each other, thus the changes in rules or inner representation will have either little or no impact on the other side
+Modularization – the application logic and the layer logic are independent of each other, thus the changes in rules or inner representation will have either little or no impact on the other side.

-Data representation – the same user data might be represented differently, using either TypeScript interfaces or Spring Boot entity classes, thus, the data that might be relevant for the logic layer purposes can be omitted completely on the application layer and vice versa
+Data representation – the same user data might be represented differently, using either TypeScript interfaces or Spring Boot entity classes, thus, the data that might be relevant for the logic layer purposes can be omitted completely on the application layer and vice versa.

 The team strived to design the application in such a way to adhere to the Model-View-Controller pattern as much as feasible to do so; regarding the application layer, the MVC pattern adherence is absolute, with Angular HTML templates being the views, Angular TypeScript files being the controllers and TypeScript interfaces being the data.
 The MVC pattern in the context of Spring Boot in this particular project is slightly more abstract – since there are no views served from the logic layer per se, one might get an impression that there is no view layer on the back-end.
 However, when defining view as not what is seen, but what is retrieved, represented and manipulated upon, the Spring Boot controllers would act as views, since they expose the inner logic for application layer to query, retrieve data and act upon it; in addition to that, the Spring Boot service classes act as controllers, and Spring Boot entity classes act as models.